 We also represent and promote the interests of County Durham when dealing with regional, national and international affairs.
 Through effective local government, we allow local people to look after their own affairs and to decide how and where money is best spent in their area.

 Our powers and responsibilities are determined by Parliament with county council elections held every four years.
-The most recent election was held in May 2013 and the next one is expected to be held in 2018.
+The most recent election was held in May 2017.

 We are a 'unitary' council.
 This means that we provide the majority of council services in County Durham.
 We work with a range of partners to provide our services in the best possible way.

 - a Cabinet of ten councillors which meets on a monthly basis to make decisions to implement the council's policies and budgets.
 Cabinet is also required to set out its programme of work prior to taking a key decision and before making a decision in private.
 A notice of key decisions is produced and published on our website each month.
 A Corporate Overview and Scrutiny Management Board and its Committees, which can monitor Cabinet's decisions and the Management Board, can 'call-in' a decision of the Cabinet (Executive) that has been made but not yet implemented.

 - the full Council of 126 councillors is a forum for general debate and also celebrates achievements or recognises outstanding service.
 The full Council is also responsible for a number of specific functions.
 This includes:

 - approving the policy framework and budget

 - appointing committees, appointing chairs and vice chairs of committees

 - receiving reports and recommendations from other council bodies